 The Local Government Pension Scheme Advisory Board is a body set up under Section 7 of the Public Service Pensions Act 2013 and The Local Government Pension Scheme Regulations 110-113.

-It will consider items passed to it from the Department of Communities and Local Government ("DCLG"), the Board's sub-committees and other stakeholders as well as items formulated within the Board.
-Recommendations may be passed to the DCLG or other bodies.
+It will consider items passed to it from the Department for Levelling Up, Housing and Communities (DLUHC), the Board's sub-committees and other stakeholders as well as items formulated within the Board.
+Recommendations may be passed to DLUHC or other bodies.
 It is also likely that it will have a liaison role with the Pensions Regulator.
 Guidance and standards may be formulated for local scheme managers and pension boards.

 Establishment of the Board